Avik9/Sequitur-Algorithm/README.md

  * uses the Sequitur algorithm to compress each block of input to a list
  * of rules, and outputs the resulting compressed data transmission to a
  * specified output stream in the format detailed in the header files and
- * assignment handout.
+ * project handout.
 The output stream is flushed once the transmission
  * is complete.
  *
  * The maximum number of bytes of uncompressed data represented by each